surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		$foo->bar():
 	} catch (BarException $e) { }

-What is silly here, is that nearly one kilobyte is used, just to declare the BarException interface.
+What is pitty here, is that nearly one kilobyte is used, just to declare the *BarException* interface.
 Exactly 912 bytes :

 	$class = <<<'CL'
 	interface Bar { }